mbrukman/a-conceptual-overview-of-asyncio/3-detailed-control-flow-analysis-example.md

 1. Control is now in **`program.triple`**
     * Control goes to the coroutine `triple` on line 2.
 It computes 3 times 5, then finishes and raises a StopIteration exception.
 1. Control is now in **`triple_task.step`**
     * The StopIteration exception is caught so we go to line 7.
 The return value of the coroutine `main` is embedded in the `value` attribute of that exception.
-That result is saved to `triple_task` and `triple_task` is marked as done (via set_result).
-The done-callbacks of `triple_task` i.e. (`main_task.step`) are also added to the event-loops' queue.
+Future.set_result() saves the result, marks the task as done and adds the done-callbacks of `triple_task` to the event-loops' queue.
 The `step` method ends and returns control to the event-loop.
 1. Control is now in the **`event-loop`**
     * The event-loop cycles to the next task in its queue.
 The event-loop pops `main_task` and resumes it by calling `main_task.step()`.
 1. Control is now in **`main_task.step`**